Mumford & Sons Return Home Renewed And Reignited At The O2 Arena

 “One of the reasons we don’t want to go anywhere is because we missed ya,” Mumford continues.
 “Another one is ’cause we spent quite a while writing lots and lotsa songs and we just thought we’d start fucking playing them to you like it’s 2009.”
 He grins again.
 “And we made this other record, it’s coming in February, called Prizefighter and we fuckin’ love it.
 It’s so good to be home… look around us and be like, ‘this is it man, this is it!’
 We missed you so much, we love you so much.”

-Support act Sierra Ferrell returns to the stage for Here, the first song written for Prizefighter, her voice weaving beautifully through the band’s Americana-tinged arrangement.
+Support act Sierra Ferrell returns to the stage for Here, the first song on Prizefighter, her voice weaving beautifully through the band’s Americana-tinged arrangement.
 Then, without warning, the band vanish from the stage — only to reappear moments later at the very back of the arena on a small, dimly lit B-stage.
 “We’ve been around arenas for a while,” Mumford explains, “and this is the end of quite a long tour — they don’t get much better than this one.
 It’s one of our favourite venues in the whole world, so when we get the opportunity we like to sample different areas of the room.”

 Ghosts That We Knew is haunting in this stripped-back setting, Dwane’s upright bass resonating deeply.
 A tender cover of Simon & Garfunkel’s The Boxer follows, drawing hushed reverence from the crowd.
 Reflecting on the moment, Mumford says, “It’s funny playing in London… so many of these songs were written in different corners of this city.
 This city means a lot to us.”
 He adds, “What the corners of this city have given us creatively have allowed us to do what we get to do.
 We love you London.”